Northamptonshire Police: History

-Prior to the establishment of uniformed police forces in the United Kingdom, each parish had a Parish Constable – a person appointed locally who had responsibility for enforcing the law within their own village.
-In villages and towns, a system known as Watch and Ward was employed, where paid Watchmen guarded towns at night.

-Northamptonshire Police can trace its earliest roots to 1840 when the Northamptonshire Constabulary and Daventry Constabulary were formed.
+Northamptonshire Police can trace its earliest roots to 1840, when the Northamptonshire Constabulary and Daventry Constabulary were formed.
 The establishment of police forces at that time was based upon principles established by Sir Robert Peel, the Home Secretary in 1822 and founder of modern-day policing in most Westminster-based systems of government.
 Known as the Peelian Principles, they describe a philosophy that define an ethical police force and include: